simp/pupmod-simp-auditd/README.md

 This module is optimally designed for use within a larger SIMP ecosystem, but it can be used independently:
 * When included within the SIMP ecosystem, security compliance settings will be managed from the Puppet server.
 * In the future, all SIMP-managed security subsystems will be disabled by default and must be explicitly opted into by administrators.
-Please review the `client_nets` and `$enable_*` parameters in `manifests/init.pp` for details.
+Please review simp_options for details.

 ## Module Description